 How To Change Dryer Cord – Steps-by-Steps Guide

-With the cover open, you will see a terminal block with three wires; black on one end, white in the middle and red on the other end.
+Upon opening the access panel, you’ll find a terminal block with three wires: black on one end, white in the middle, and red on the other end.

 Removing this bonding jumper is an extremely important step when changing from a 3-wire to a 4-wire cord to prevent electrical shocks when touching anything metallic on your dryer.

-To hook up your new 4-wire dryer cord, connect each wire to the dryer’s terminal block matching color for color (white to white, black to black and red to red).
-Connect the green wire to the green ground screw on your dryer’s frame.
+Attach each wire of the new cord to the corresponding terminal on the dryer’s block – white to white, black to black, red to red.
+Connect the green wire to the green ground screw on the dryer’s frame.

 If your dryer is different from the one described above and you would like a second opinion on your connections, contact us with a picture of the terminal block.
 I will post the right answer on how to change 3 prong to 4 prong dryer cord to help others with the same dryer.